ampproject/amp-github-apps/bundle-size/README.md

     or whether to mark the check as requiring action (i.e., the size increases significantly or could not be calculated for any reason).
 * `/v0/commit/:headSha/store`
-  * Accepts a JSON object with numeric `gzippedBundleSize` and `brotliBundleSize` fields, denoting the size of the compiled bundle in the respective compressions.
+  * Accepts a JSON object with a numeric `brotliBundleSize` field, denoting the size of the compiled bundle in the respective compressions.
   * Stores these values in the `ampproject/amphtml-build-artifacts` repository.